amnh/PCG/doc/architecture/PCG-Script-Parser.md

  - **`PCG.Syntax.Parser`**
  - **`PCG.Syntax.Primitive`**

 The PCG scripting language is designed using a [Free Monad](https://www.tweag.io/blog/2018-02-05-free-monads) to construct a syntax for the language.
+For technical reasons related to argument permutations, we acturally use a Free Applicative, not a Free Monad, as a Free Monad is too restrictive.
 The syntax is composed of primitive value types and recursive combinators.
 The language was designed with the following principles in mind: *sensible defaults, permutable argument lists, and exceptional error messages*.

 The PCG scripting language has 6 primitive values.
 They are primitive in the sense that they cannot be composed of smaller components of the PCG syntax.
 They are the "base cases" of the recursively defined language.
  - **`bool`:** A boolean value